NVIDIA/TransformerEngine/docs/faq.rst

 FP8 checkpoint compatibility
 ----------------------------

 Transformer Engine starts to support FP8 attention in 1.6.
 It stores the FP8 metadata, i.e. scaling factors and amax histories, under a `._extra_state` key in the checkpoint.
-As our FP8 attention support expands, the location of the key has also shifted.
-Here we take the `MultiheadAttention` module as an example and list the checkpointing behaviors with different Transformer Engine versions.
+As the FP8 attention support expands from one backend to multiple backends, the location of the `._extra_state` key has also shifted.

+Here, we take the `MultiheadAttention` module as an example.
+Its FP8 attention metadata in Transformer Engine 1.11 is stored as `core_attention._extra_state` as shown below.

 .. code-block:: python

-    >>> # Transformer Engine 1.11
     >>> from transformer_engine.pytorch import MultiheadAttention, fp8_model_init
     >>> with fp8_model_init(enabled=True):
     ...     mha = MultiheadAttention(